-Piccadilly Gate

-Store Street

-Manchester

-M1 2WD
+Piccadilly Gate Store Street Manchester M1 2WD

 These people are here to help the pre-school and the parents with support to both, to help care for all children.

 This will only happen in extreme circumstances.

-This policy was adopted by Little Stars Pre-school

-Date14/08/2020

-Signed on behalf of the pre-schoolJo Mengham

-Role of signatory Manager

-This policy is to be reviewedAugust 2021

 CONFIDENTIALITY POLICY

 The Pre-schools work with children and their families will bring us into confidential information.
 To ensure that all those working in and using the Pre-school can do so with confidence, we will respect confidentiality in the following ways: -